 You usually need a relevant Art Director degree and extensive experience in the entertainment industry to work as an Art Director.
 University and Vocational Education and Training are common study pathways to qualify for this role.

 Most advertising firms usually look for applicants with a minimum of 3 years of experience.
-So, it is beneficial to work in junior roles such as Designer, Assistant Art Director, Fine Artist, Editor, Graphic Designer, or Photographer to develop work experience in this field.
+So, it is beneficial to work in the following junior roles: Designer, Assistant Art Director, Fine Artist, Editor, Graphic Designer, or Photographer to develop work experience in this field.

 5. Steps To Become An Art Director in Australia